gvwilson/sdxpy/src/template/index.md

 Finally we have loops.
 For these,
-we need to get the array we're looping over from the environment and do something for each of its elements.
+we need to get the array we're looping over from the environment and do the following for each item it contains:
-That "something" is:

 1. Create a new stack frame holding the current value of the loop variable.